Esri/solutions-geoprocessing-toolbox/README.md

 ## Contributing

-Esri welcomes contributions from anyone and everyone through GitHub.
-Please see Esri's [guidelines for contributing](https://github.com/esri/contributing).

-When you contribute to this repository we ask that you follow the guidelines in the [guidelines for contributing](https://github.com/esri/contributing).
+When you contribute to this repository we ask that you follow the guidelines in the [repository-specific guidelines for contributing](./CONTRIBUTING.md).
 If you have questions, or you get stuck, please ask the [Repository Owner](#repository-owner).
 We are here to help!
 Thanks.

+Esri welcomes contributions from anyone and everyone through GitHub.
+Please see Esri's general [guidelines for contributing](https://github.com/esri/contributing).

 ## Credits